Skip to main content

 • Example: "What is the cost of a steak at each of the restaurants?

-• In this case, Enterprise h2oGPTe needs to determine the cost of the steak at each restaurant (cost from each menu document) and compare it in the response.
+• In this case, Enterprise h2oGPTe needs to determine the cost of steak from each menu document and compare the prices in the response.

 The following is the recommended guidance based on the question you have: